 In this field you can introduce artificial delays on the resolution of a given request(s).
 We wrote this blog post to explain this feature in detail.

 In this area you can specify the following:

 - Request payload

 - Response & request headers

 - Response hook (only available on paid plans)

 content-type header under the response headers tab.
-Here are the supported languages:
+Here are the supported types:

 - JSON - most of the times, developers deal with JSON data.
 If the

-json, the JSON language will be enabled in the editor.
+application/json, the JSON language will be enabled in the editor.
 Furthermore, tweak only serializes/deserializes mock data in JSON when provided the

-- For all other use cases, the editor falls back to plain text.
+- For all other use cases, the editor falls back to plain text (e.g.